instagibbs/bolts/03-transactions.md

 Otherwise, this output is a simple P2WPKH to `remotepubkey`.
 Note: the remote's commitment transaction uses your `localpubkey` for their
 `to_remote` output to yourself.

+Note the latter condition applies for `option_commit_zero_fee`, since `to_remote` outputs can be used directly for cpfp.

+#### `to_anchor` Output (option_commit_zero_fee)

+This output can be spent by the local and remote nodes respectively to provide incentive to mine the transaction, using child-pays-for-parent.
+It's a single anchor, always added.
+This output is an ephemeral anchor, which is a key-less output efficiently spendable by anyone, and is required to be spent by Bitcoin node mempool policies.

+The outputs' script is simply:

+    OP_1 <0x4e73>

+Which is spendable with no `scriptSig` or witness data.
+This saves roughly 113 weight units during spending time over `to_local_anchor` and `to_remote_anchor` on top of the reduction in output script size.

+The amount of the output is the accumulated "trimmed" sats for this commitment transaction to ensure the commitment transaction remains 0-fee.

 #### `to_local_anchor` and `to_remote_anchor` Output (option_anchors)